 Huntington – Hal Greer Blvd, Northcott Court, and the Fairfield area.
 Like Charleston, the black community and other areas of Fairfield are being renovated with the city demolishing most of the Northcott Court Projects.

 Northcott housing projects in Huntington, WV.

-Blacks have lived in the state of West Virginia since the 1800s with most of them working in the coal mines, originally as slaves and later as freed men.
+The West Virginia black history story begins with the black population living in West Virginia since the 1800s with most of them working in the coal mines, originally as slaves and later as freed men.

 The population expanded during the early part of the 1900s, even though some families left for jobs in northern states like Ohio and Michigan during the 1940s and 1950s.

 In the beginning (late 1800s to early 1900s) most resided in the southern part of the state due to the employment opportunities in the coal mines.

 To cut cost, many coal companies hired and recruited African-Americans from nearby states like Virginia.
 These companies would build and rent homes and would create small towns for black workers and their families to live.

 Today, the West Virginia black population is around 4% of the state’s total population with extremely small communities throughout West Virginia.

 *Note: All information is provided through people of the community, outside sources, and research.
 Some information might not be current and/or 100% accurate.